As the light dimmed in the field-hospital, the dying warrior

 stand witness for Kelna.
 Tell me now, sons and daughters of

-the Great Cat, what greater feat of friendship can there
+what greater feat of friendship can there

 The hall was silent for a long moment.
 Rhymes heard whispers